 - 7.6.1.
 During the third round of stakeholder engagement stakeholders were also shown updated district-wide network plans for walking and cycling.
 As well as showing stakeholders how primary and secondary route designations had changed following the workshops in the second round of engagement, these plans also identified which of the primary routes had been audited. - 7.6.2.
 After the third round of engagement, these plans were again updated with routes added and/or reclassified following stakeholder feedback. - 7.6.3.
 All rail stations, town centres and schools are connected to the networks with either primary or secondary routes. - 7.6.4.
-The final network plans for both walking and cycling can be seen in Figure 7-3 and Figure 7-4 respectively.
+The resulting network plans for both walking and cycling can be seen in Figure 7-5 and Figure 7-6 respectively.
+These were updated for the final time using feedback from stakeholders after consultation. - 7.6.5.
+The final (post-consultation) network plans for walking and cycling can be viewed at Figure 7-7 and Figure 7-8.
 Higher resolution versions of these plans are shown in separate document Appendix G.

-Figure 7-3 - St Albans District Network Plan for Walking
+Figure 7-5 - St Albans District Network Plan for Walking (Consultation version)